The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Introduction

 Our analysis suggests that this arises from what we term \textit{implicit answer conditioning}: as a reasoning trace unfolds, it progressively constrains the conditional distribution over the forthcoming answer tokens.
 By the time the final answer is generated, the model has already committed to a specific conclusion within its own reasoning trace, making the answer highly predictable.
-In layman's terms, it talks itself into its answer.
 This inflates answer-token likelihoods, whether or not the conclusion is correct.
 Importantly, this effect is not attributable to verbosity: longer reasoning traces are, on average, associated with lower confidence.
 Rather, it is the conditioning effect of the reasoning context (i.e.~the answer implicit in the reasoning) that concentrates probability mass on the predicted answer.
 We provide controlled masking interventions and reasoning trace analyses that offer evidence consistent with this explanation.
+A visual illustration of implicit answer conditioning is shown in \cref{fig:figure_1}.

 Importantly, not all uncertainty estimates are equally affected.
 Those that do not rely directly on answer-token likelihoods, such as agreement-based consistency \cite{wang2022self}, which measures agreement across sampled answers via a majority vote, remain stable and often improve under reasoning.
-Asking the model to self-report confidence \cite{kadavath2022language, srinivasan2024selective} shows mixed behavior.
-This paper makes the following contributions: \begin{enumerate} \item We empirically demonstrate that reasoning degrades the quality of uncertainty estimates that rely on answer-token likelihood (ATL). \item We provide evidence pointing towards \textit{implicit answer conditioning} as a key driver of this degradation. \item We show that applying agreement-based consistency is robust under reasoning, offering a practical solution for UQ in reasoning VLMs. \end{enumerate}
+Asking the model to self-report confidence \cite{kadavath2022language, srinivasan2024selective} shows mixed behaviour.
+This paper makes the following contributions: \begin{enumerate} \item We empirically demonstrate that reasoning tends to degrade the quality of uncertainty estimates that rely on answer-token likelihood (ATL). \item We provide evidence pointing towards \textit{implicit answer conditioning} as a key driver of this degradation. \item We show that applying agreement-based consistency is robust under reasoning, offering a practical solution for UQ in reasoning VLMs. \end{enumerate}